awl4114awl/suspected-data-exfiltration-mde/README.md

 | **Public IP**     | 20.7.179.187                           |
 | **Private IP**    | 10.0.0.145                             |

-The **Cyber Range** is a shared, cloud-based training environment that simulates enterprise networks and real-world attack scenarios.
+Again, the Cyber Range is a shared, cloud-based training environment that simulates enterprise networks and real-world attack scenarios.
 Each participant operates within a safe, controlled subnet where malicious activity can be executed and detected without impacting production systems.

 ---